As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 Among all the wards, Higashiyama is the coolest area to simply get lost, explore, and discover the Japan you’ve always imagined (with the exception of the sometimes intense crowds).

-Even if you need to get to the district’s fringes for a little elbow room, staying in Higashiyama provides the perfect excuse to take it slow and let the surreal scene unfold before your eyes.
+Even if you need to get to the district’s fringes for a little elbow room, choosing to stay in Higashiyama provides the perfect excuse to take it slow and let the surreal scene unfold before your eyes.

 Attractions in & around Higashiyama: Kiyomizu-dera, Yasaka Shrine, Maruyama Park, Shoren-in Temple, Chion-in Temple, Kennin-ji Temple, Gion District, Fushimi-Inari Shrine, Nanzen-ji Temple, Honen-in Temple, Kyoto National Museum, National Museum of Modern Art, Tofuku-ji Temple, Kodai-ji Temple